 The Investigative Committee of Russia continues the investigations into crimes of Ukrainian strongmen in Donbass.

-In the evening of December 5, 2018, while executing admittedly offensive orders of unknown higher officials from the Ministry of Defence of Ukraine, military personnel of the Armed Forces of Ukraine and the National Guard of Ukraine performed a targeted artillery attack on civilian infrastructure objects of no military target on Krasny Partizan Street in Zaitsevo rural settlement of the town of Gorlovka of the self-appointed Donetsk People’s Republic.
-As a result, a 85-year-old civilian who had not been involved in the armed conflict, was injured.
+On October 24, 2018, while executing admittedly offensive orders of unknown higher officials from the Ministry of Defence of Ukraine, military personnel of the Armed Forces of Ukraine and the National Guard of Ukraine had performed a targeted artillery attack on the Siversky Donets river passage near Trekhizbenka and Slavyanoserbsk of Slavyanoserbsk District of the self-appointed Lugansk People's Republic.
+That had resulted in a 79-year-old civilian suffering an injury.

-The Ukrainian military officers violated Protocol to Cease Fire in South-West Ukraine and the related Memorandum, as well as provisions of Convention relative to the Protection of Civilian Persons in Time of War and the related Annex II.
+The Ukrainian military officers had violated Protocol on cease-fire in southeast of Ukraine and Memorandum to it, as well as provisions of the Convention on Protection of Civilian Persons in Times of War and Additional Protocol II to it.

 Foreign citizens who have committed a crime outside our country are subject to criminal liability under Russian law in cases provided for by an international treaty of the Russian Federation, if they have not been convicted in a foreign country.
-The Ukrainian law enforcement agencies refuse to response to the crimes of the Armed Forces of Ukraine and the National Guard of Ukraine.
-With regard to that, the Main Investigations Directorate of the Investigative Committee of Russia opened an investigation into an offence under Part 1 of Article 365 of the Criminal Code of Russia (cruel treatment of civilians).
+Provided that the Ukrainian law enforcement agencies refuse to response to crimes of the Armed Forces of Ukraine and the National Guard of Ukraine, the Main Investigations Directorate of the Investigative Committee of Russia launched a probe into an offence under Part 1 of Article 356 of the Criminal Code of Russia (cruel treatment of civilians).

-The Investigative Committee of Russia together with emergency services conduct investigative activities and criminal intelligence and surveillance operations to establish all the circumstances of this offence and the persons involved in its commission.
+Currently, investigative activities and criminal intelligence and surveillance operations are being carried out in order to establish all the circumstances of these crimes and the persons involved.